julianmclain/blog/src/content/posts/005-you-dont-own-your-friends-birthdays.md

 script to scrape your friend's Facebook profiles and write the birthdays to a file on your machine.

-fb2cal is a solution to the "Facebook UI gauntlet" problem, but it's less than ideal for a bunch of reasons.
+fb2cal is one solution to the "Facebook UI gauntlet" problem, but it's less than ideal for a bunch of reasons.
 The biggest one is that it requires your Facebook credentials, the Internet equivalent of giving a stranger a copy of your house keys.
 There's nothing to stop fb2cal from logging in and changing your password,